-Child, Youth and Family (CYF) is the government agency responsible for making sure children and young people up to age 17 are safe and protected from abuse and neglect.
-They deal with complaints or concerns about child abuse (the Police can also investigate reports of child abuse or neglect), and have the power in certain situations to remove children from their home to a place where they will be safe and properly cared for.
+The Ministry for Children (Oranga Tamariki) replaced Child, Youth and Family (CYF) on 1 April 2017 and is the new government agency responsible for making sure children and young people up to the age of 18 years are safe and protected from abuse and neglect.
+Oranga Tamariki deals with complaints or concerns about child abuse or neglect, and has the power in certain situations to remove children from their home, to a place where they will be safe and properly cared for.

-Depending on the social worker’s findings, they may do one or more of the following:
+Depending on the social worker’s findings, it may be decided that:

-- refer your family to a Family Group Conference
+- the family should be referred to a Family Group Conference

-At any stage you can also call CYF on 0508 FAMILY (0508 326 459) to talk to a social worker about any questions or concerns you have.
+At any stage the family can call Oranga Tamariki's 24-hour parent helpline (0508 275 293) to talk to a social worker about any questions or concerns.

 You are not allowed to find out who lodged the complaint about you.
 The Privacy Act protects this information.

 What are my rights as a parent when under investigation by Oranga Tamariki?

 Oranga Tamariki must investigate every "report of concern” it receives relating to the abuse or neglect of a child (see the previous question).